-The Prospectus 2020 provides students with up to date and accurate information to work with their course counsellor in selecting a suite of subjects that will lead to success both through and beyond school.
-I encourage all students to fully engage in this process of subject selection to make the best decisions possible to achieve their personalised pathway goals and aspirations.
+The 2021 prospectus provides students with up to date and accurate information, to select, in conjunctions with a College counsellor, a suite of subjects that will lead to success both through and beyond school.
+I encourage all students to fully engage in this process of subject selection to make the best decisions possible to achieve their goals and aspirations.